6 Tips for Writing Your Coaching Business Plan (With Templates)

 • What should be included in your coaching website?
 Your website should clearly highlight your expertise to build credibility, include thought leadership content, outline your services, and make it easy to demo your services or sign up for a session.

 • How do you create content for coaching?
 Define where you'll post content and use examples of good coaching content as inspiration for your own content marketing strategy.
+Utilize a paraphrasing tool strategically to identify synonyms and refine your unique voice for a powerful content marketing strategy.

 Together, these three components can help you self yourself as a coach, building on the audience definition and industry analysis to stand out and grow your customer base.